cocos/cocos-docs/en/shader/surface-shader.md

 #### 5. Surface Materials and Shading Models

-This section is **optional and is only used for the default purpose of rendering to the scene**.
+Surface material models are optional and can only be used to render to screen.

-**Material Model Name + Shader Stage Name** to select the corresponding header file, as follows.
+When including lighting models, their corresponding names and render stages involved are also required to be specified.

 ```glsl
 Vertex Shader：